Skip to content

 While working in jewelry repair for a couple of years I was sometimes surprised at the materials people turned to for their wedding rings and bands.

 I love non-traditional materials and I love new materials.
-What I do not love is telling someone that the ring they bought to last a lifetime and to hand down to their child is not going to last long or that it cannot be re-sized.
+What I do not love is telling someone that the ring they bought to last a lifetime, or to hand down to their child, is not going to last long, or that it cannot be re-sized.

 I totally get why you’d turn to an unusual or alternative ring!